Stevenfavour/Linuxfundametal0/README13.md

 ## NETWORKING WITH AWS VPC

-Before we delve into the practical aspect of this toipic, we need to understand some key terms.
+Before we delve into the practical aspect of this topic, we need to understand some key terms.

 What is a Virtual Private Cloud (VPC)?
 A Virtual Private Cloud (VPC) is a logically isolated virtual network within a public cloud.
 It provides a secure, private, and customizable environment for you to launch and run your cloud resources.
 Think of it as your own private data center, but within a public cloud provider's infrastructure.
 It allows you to have complete control over your network environment, including IP address ranges, subnets, route tables, and network gateways.